Dr. Poppy Crum: How Humans Will Evolve with Technology

 The Future of Storytelling.
 New technology has not only allowed for new products and human experiences, but also new ways of storytelling.
 As changing forms of media grow in popularity and scope, businesses are also able to connect with audiences in previously unimaginable ways.
 Here, Dr. Crum, a member of the Recording Academy’s Innovation Committee, looks at the future of storytelling, how people engage with their technology and the emotional connections it forms, and shares what audiences concerned with better communicating and resonating with their target market ought to be paying attention to now.

 Inside Tech Legislation: How to Get Technology Into the World & Protect Its Users.
-As Chief Scientist at Dolby Laboratories, Dr. Crum is aware that, oftentimes, regulatory legislation is not written to necessarily optimize technology.
+As an expert in tech-driven innovation and human evolution, Dr. Crum is aware that, oftentimes, regulatory legislation is not written to necessarily optimize technology.
 And as a member of the Consumer Technology Association’s board of trustees, she is working on regulatory and legislative ideas to fix just that.
 Here, Dr. Crum shares her insider perspective on the current state of tech legislation, policies needed to protect privacy, and the future technologies that can make a lasting impact (such as using voice technology as a digital signature to identify people and diagnose medical conditions).
 She can also help businesses with innovative technologies and models think through how to overcome hurdles and get new ideas out into the marketplace.